 In fact, porting code to Qt 5 at this point in time is probably a wasted effort, seeing that Qt 6 is said to be released by the end of this year, at which point Qt 5 will probably be phased out soon after that.
 Might as well re-write the whole thing in Qt 6 and hang on until then.

 How does all this relate to DAZ Central

-I’m telling you all this because the one new thing about DAZ Central that actually makes sense is that it’s written with the current Qt 5 framework.
+I’m telling you all this because the’s one new thing about DAZ Central that actually makes sense: it’s written with in Qt 5 framework.
 It is in fact the first ever product released by DAZ in Qt 5, unlike DAZ Studio and Install Manager, which are both written in Qt 4 – and as such are becoming impossible to maintain in the future.